mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 Congratulations, you can now create, show, list, update and destroy articles.

-## 6 Adding a Second Database Entity
+## 6 Adding a Second Database Entity - TODO convert from JPA to Sql2o

 It's time to add a second database table to the application.
 The second database table will handle comments on articles.